 1. Flexitime is a system of attendance whereby individual employees select their starting and finishing times from day to day, subject to the concurrence of their Head of Work Unit and the requirements of the organisational unit within which they work.

 2. The following provisions apply where employment is governed by the University's current Enterprise Agreement.
 Flexitime arrangements governed by other industrial instruments may differ.

 3. The following definitions apply in the application of these provisions:

-- 'Employee' refers to full-time professional employees.
+- 'Employee' refers to professional employees on a flex arrangement.

 - An 'employee's contract hours' are seven daily and 140 for a four- week settlement period.

 - 'Ordinary hours' for professional employees are 35 hours per week, to be worked during the normal hours of operation of the University, between 9.00 am to 5.00 pm Monday to Friday inclusive.

 4. The availability of flexitime is dependent on the needs of the workplace and should be negotiated by the employee and their supervisor.

 5. Unless another 12 hour span of hours is otherwise agreed between the employee and the Head of Work Unit, for employees other than grounds and outdoor staff, flexitime may be worked between 7.00 am to 7.00 pm Monday to Friday, inclusive.
 Grounds and outdoor staff work a 12 hour span of hours between 6.00 am and 6.00 pm.